-Description Effective for financial periods beginning on or after Amendments to MFRS 16: Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to MFRS 101: Classification of Liabilities as Current or Non-current 1 January 2024 Amendments to MFRS 101: Non-current Liabilities with 4 1 Covenants Amendments to MFRS 107 and MFRS 7: Supplier Finance 1 January 2024 Arrangements 1 January 2024 Amendments to MFRS 121: Lack of Exchangeability 1 January 2025 Amendments to MFRS 10 and MFRS 128: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Го be announced by MASB b.
-Amendments to standards issued but not yet effective (contd.)
+Description Effective for financial periods beginning on or after Amendments to MFRS 16: Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to MFRS 101: Classification of Liabilities as Current or Non-current 1 January 2024 Amendments to MFRS 101: Non-current Liabilities with Covenants 1 January 2024 Amendments to MFRS 107 and MFRS 7: Supplier Finance Arrangements 1 January 2024 Amendments to MFRS 121: Lack of Exchangeability Amendments to MFRS 10 and MFRS 128: Sale or Contribution 1 January 2025 of Assets between an Investor and its Associate or Joint Venture To be announced by MASB c.
+Financial instruments i.
+Initial recognition